Error

 - Later, you perform a Delta Migration pass.

-- We find that folder F1 is not present at the Destination (there is no blah).
+- We find that folder F1 is not presented at the Destination (there is no blah).

 - We try to create folder F1 again, and the Destination says the "mailbox already exists".

-- Check to see if the folder has a double space in its path (a Google IMAP bug will cause an error to be returned for this type of folder).
+- Check if the folder has a double space in its path (a Google IMAP bug will cause an error to be returned for this type of folder).

-- Check to see if there are two Source folders with similar names.
+- Review if there are two Source folders with similar names.

-- Check to see if the offending folder has special characters.
+- Check if the offending folder has special characters.

-- Check to see if the Destination folder is an altered version of the Source folder (for example, special characters replaced).
+- Review if the Destination folder is an altered version of the Source folder (for example, special characters replaced).

-- Check to see if the folder has been disabled for IMAP access at the Destination.
+- Check if the folder has been disabled for IMAP access at the Destination.

 - Rename folders at the Source to avoid special characters, double spaces, and conflicts.